svaccaro/PokerHands/README.md

 # PokerHands
 Draw a 5-card hand from a deck of cards and classify it as a poker hand

-*Note: This application has only been tested on Python v3.8*
+*Note: This application has only been tested on Python v3.7 and v3.8*

 ### Instructions:

 1. Download this repository
 2. Open a Terminal (Mac) or Command Prompt (Windows) window
 3. Navigate to the downloaded PokerHands folder (cd /path/to/PokerHands)
-4. Run tests by entering python3 tests.py
+4. Run tests by entering the Python 3 interpreter name follwed by tests.py (ie. python3 tests.py)
-5. Start the program by entering main.py
+5. Start the program by entering the Python 3 interpreter name follwed by main.py (ie. python3 main.py)
    - This will create a new deck and perform an initial shuffle.
    - The available options for operation will be displayed, and are as follws:
      - s or shuffle returns all cards and shuffles the deck